shnbwmn/drawing-notes/1-Learning.md

-# Learning how to draw
+# Learning How To Draw

 First step: *start drawing*.
 Keep your early sketches to monitor your progress.